araobp/sensor-network/README.md

-# Building blocks for smart home and smart office
+# Building blocks for smart home and smart office with 8bit MCUs

 ![accelrerometer](./doc/A1324LUA-T-small.png)

 ## Background and motivation

 It is very common that networking equipment supports CLI over a console port or SSH.
-I wonder if home equipment or office equipment supported CLI over serial interfaces.
+I wonder if home equipment or office equipment supported CLI over serial interfaces at a minimal additional cost, so that any 8bit MCUs can support it.

-This project is to see what happens if home/office equipment supported such CLI.
+This project is to see what happens if home/office equipment supported such "cheap" CLI.

 I use Microchip PIC16F1 series 8bit MCU to develop prototypes in this project.